QuangTrungNguyen/Airbnb-pricing-prediction/README.md

 - Mapped GPS coordinates into postcodes using geo-location API to generate a new feature representing district area,
 - Calculated distance from each Airbnb listing to 10 popular tourist attractions.
-- Trained a Generalised Additive Model using Ridge regression with natural cubic splines on these distances to preidct the rental price.
-Westfield Shopping Center and Manly Beach have the highest feature imporance.
+- Trained a XGBoost model on these distances to preidct the rental price and Westfield Shopping Center and Manly Beach have the highest feature imporance.

 •	Model Selection

-- Trained gradient boosting trees, extremely randomised trees, Lasso, OLS and Ridge with additive boosting.
+- Trained XGBoost, Extremely Randomised Trees, Lasso, OLS and Ridge models.
-- Combined models using stacking to improve their predictive accuracy.
+- Combined the best models using stacking to improve their predictive accuracy.
 Gradient boosted Ridge model achieved the best RMSE of 57.5.